Glubb/CumLounge/README.md

    - Scheduled tasks (spam score decay, warning cleanup, auto-disable) run in every instance.
 To avoid duplicate work/messages, run only one “leader” instance in production.
 - JSON backend is for development only and is not safe for multi-process sharing.

+#### Leader vs follower instances
+- You can mark exactly one instance as the leader using `is_leader: true` in `config.yaml`.
+Followers should set `is_leader: false`.
+- The leader runs global scheduled tasks and sends one-off notices (e.g., media auto-disable broadcast).
+Followers skip those tasks but still process messages, reactions, and use the shared DB.

 ### Starting the bot
 Once the bot is running, you can use a telegram client to connect to your bot.
 The first person that connects automatically becomes an admin.
 Thereby, it is important that you do not publish the bot URL before first entering it.
 If you are the first one to join, you should get a nottification message confirming you have been made an automatic admin.
 Additional admins and mods may be promoted using the `/admin` and `/mod` commands.
 We recommend defining a welcome message with rules, too, using `/rules <TEXT>`.